Iris notha: Taxonomy

 It was verified as Iris spuria subsp. notha (M.Bieb.)
 Asch. & Graebn. by United States Department of Agriculture Agricultural Research Service on 9 January 2003.

 Iris spuria subsp. notha is currently in February 2015, an accepted name by the RHS.

 Distribution and habitat

 Iris notha is native of temperate regions of Asia.

 Range

 It is found in the Caucasus (both North and South, Caucasus).
-Within Russia, it is found on the hills in the Stavropol Krai, Dagestan, Krasnodar Krai, Chechnya and Ingushetia, Kabardino-Balkaria, and North Ossetia.
+Within the Russian Federation, it is found on the hills in the Stavropol Krai, Dagestan, Krasnodar Krai, Chechnya and Ingushetia, Kabardino-Balkaria, and North Ossetia.

 One reference (Köhlein) refers to Kashmir.

 Habitat

 Iris notha grows on steppe meadows, on the southern slopes of the dry scrub lands, in woodlands and on the slopes of the hills and foothills, and valleys.

 It grows at altitudes around 3000m above sea level.

 Conservation

 This is a scarce species with a fragmented population.

-Since, 1986 it has been listed in the Red Data Book of the Russian Federation (the soviet version of the IUCN Red List), within several republics (such as Kalmykia, Krasnodar, Stavropol and the Azov region).
+Since 1986, it has been listed in the Red Data Book (the Soviet version of the IUCN Red List), within several republics (such as Kalmykia, Krasnodar, Stavropol and the Azov region).
 It is located in the ecological-recreational region of Kavkazskie Mineralnye Vody, which is under special protection.

 It is threatened due to the flowers being picked for bouquets and uncontrolled livestock grazing.